locessentials/eng401-business-english-us/unit4/week12/professional-development-example.md

 ---

-## 📥 Download This Content
+## 📥 Download this Content

-That's it!
-You've completed this activity.
-Find this file [on our repo](https://github.com/alainamb/uic_tr35-business-english-II/blob/main/unit4/week12/professional-development-example.md) and download it!
+Find this file [on our repo](https://github.com/alainamb/uic_tr35-business-english-II/blob/main/unit4/week12/professional-development-example.md) and download it.

+### 🤖 GAI Study Prompts
+Copy the downloaded content and try it with these prompts:
+- "I'd like to build upon these management skills as a new manager.
+What are 3 topics you'd suggest that I study next?"
+- "Please explain the motivation behind having difficult conversations."
+- "What **do** we do if a team member is demonstrating a common performance issue?"
+- "What are constructive ways of having these types of conversations that avoid tone policing?"
+- "Please generate 5 different scenarios in which a person is being tone policed.
+Write a 3-5 sentence narrative story that illustrates each scenario.
+Also include discussion questions that help guide a person toward understanding that a behavior may be tone policing."

 ---